Veniamin Myasnikov

-Veniamin Petrovich Myasnikov (4 December 1936 — 29 February 2004) was a Soviet Mathematician, Mechanician and a member of the Russian Academy of Sciences (1992).
+Veniamin Petrovich Myasnikov (4 December 1936 — 29 February 2004) was a Soviet mathematician, mechanician and a member of the Russian Academy of Sciences (1992).

 Biography

-V.Myasnikov was born in Moscow (USSR) in 1936.
-He was educated in MSU (Mechanics-mathematics Division), which was completed in 1959.
+Veniamin Myasnikov was born in Moscow (USSR) in 1936.
+He was educated in MSU (Mechanics-Mathematics Division), which was completed in 1959.

-He established the Department of the Computational Mechanics in MSU Faculty of Mechanics and Mathematics and headed it in 1998-2000 yy.
+He established the Department of the Computational Mechanics in the MSU Faculty of Mechanics and Mathematics and headed it in 1998-2000 yy.